DustyDrifter/AltaCast/README.md

 # AltaCast

-What is AltaCast?
-It started as a continuation of the Oddcast/Edcast streaming software that can stream to either Icecast or SHOUTcast servers.
+AltaCast is a continuation of the Oddcast/Edcast streaming software that can stream to either Icecast or SHOUTcast servers.

 List of Changes/Improvements: